How to Find the Best Brush for Your Hair Type

 The best brush for detangling

 Say buh-bye to snarls with firm plastic bristles.
-Try the artnaturals Detangling Hair Brush Set or Tangle Teezer The Original Detangling Hairbrush.
+Try the artnaturals Detangling Hair Brush Set, the Tangle Teezer The Original Detangling Hairbrush, or the Crave Naturals Glide Thru Detangling Brush.
 To detangle, start at your ends and gradually work your way up; otherwise, if you start at the top, you can worsen knots and break strands.
 Also, there’s no need to brush more than you have to.
 “Contrary to popular myth, 100 strokes a day doesn’t make the hair shiny, it simply weakens it,” says Kingsley.
 “Imagine what would happen to a sweater if you brushed it repeatedly; it would become frayed.
 The same applies to your strands.”
 You can also help prevent breakage by spritzing on a detangler (such as Living Proof Restore Perfecting Spray) when strands are snarled.

 The best brush for wet-brushing